Agnostic Tomography of Stabilizer Product States: Introduction

-In spite of the apparent difficulty of agnostic tomography, one reason it has not gained much attention in the literature is that many quantum learning algorithms optimize sample complexity without worrying about computational efficiency \cite{aaronson2018shadow,HKP20-classical-shadows,buadescu2021improved}.
+Despite being a perfectly natural learning model, one reason agnostic tomography may not have gained much attention in the literature is that many quantum learning algorithms optimize sample complexity without worrying about computational efficiency~\cite{aaronson2018shadow,HKP20-classical-shadows,buadescu2021improved}.
 However, agnostic tomography is often \textit{easy} from the perspective of sample complexity alone.
-Concretely, Aaronson \cite{aaronson2018shadow} showed that \textit{shadow tomography} on an unknown state $\rho$ lets one estimate $\braket{\varphi|\rho|\varphi}$ up to error $\eps$, for every $\ket{\varphi} \in \calC$, using a number of samples of $\rho$ that scales polynomially in $\log |\calC|$ and $\eps$.
-So, if $\calC$ is any class of $n$-qubit states that can be prepared with at most $\poly(n)$ gates (e.g., product states, stabilizer states, or matrix product states of polynomial bond dimension), we have $\log |\calC| \le \poly(n)$, and therefore $\calC$ can be agnostically learned with only $\poly(n, 1/\eps)$ samples.
+Concretely, Aaronson~\cite{aaronson2018shadow} showed that \textit{shadow tomography} on an unknown state $\rho$ lets one estimate $\braket{\varphi|\rho|\varphi}$ up to error $\eps$, for every $\ket{\varphi} \in \calC$, using a number of samples of $\rho$ that scales polynomially in $\log |\calC|$ and $\eps$.
+So, if $\calC$ is any class of $n$-qubit (pure) states that can be prepared with at most $\poly(n)$ gates (e.g., product states, stabilizer states, or matrix product states of polynomial bond dimension), we have $\log |\calC| \le \poly(n)$, and therefore $\calC$ can be agnostically learned with only $\poly(n, 1/\eps)$ samples.
 For this reason, the main question of interest surrounding agnostic tomography is whether we can design algorithms that are efficient in both sample complexity \textit{and} runtime.